-Upon receipt of the citations and notice of penalties, the employer has specific posting requirements.
-The employer is required to post the citation at a conspicuous place, where notices to employees are routinely posted, for 10 working days.
-Citations must also be posted in a conspicuous place at or near each place of alleged violation for three working days or until the violation is abated, whichever is longer.
-If the citation is contested, then a written notice of contest must be posted until the proceedings are complete.
+Upon receipt of the written Citation and Notification of Penalty, the employer has specific posting requirements.
+The employer is required to post the citation at or near the violation(s), or a conspicuous place, where notices to employees are routinely posted.
+The Citation must be posted until the violations have been abated, or for 3 working days (excluding weekends, State and Federal Holidays), whichever is longer.
+The penalty amount may be redacted or marked out.
+If the Citation is contested, then a written notice of contest must be posted until the proceedings are complete.

-The employer has 15 working days to send a notice of contest of the citations, penalties, and/or abatement dates.
+The employer has 15 working days to send a Notice of Contest of the citations, penalties, and/or abatement dates.
 The employer should determine the basis for the citation, whether it was timely, and the calculation and assessment of penalties.
 Penalty items not contested become a final order of the Commissioner and must be paid within 15 working days after the employer's receipt of the citation and notice of penalties.

 In addition, the employer may request an informal conference through the VOSH Regional Office.
-The employer must notify employees and the employee representative about the informal conference as soon as the time and place of the conference has been established.
+The information conference does not extend the deadline for submitting the notice of contest.
+The employer must notify employees and the employee representative, if any, about the informal conference as soon as the time and place of the conference has been established.
 A request for an informal conference will not extend the 15 working day period for the employer to either pay the penalties or elect to contest.
 If at the informal conference the employer and VOSH reach a settlement, it is important to draft non-admission language in the settlement agreement for future litigation, whether civil or criminal.
+The employer will also be required to submit a Report of Corrective Action/Abatement Verification form showing that the appropriate corrective action by the abatement deadlines.